 In accordance with the 2010 PCR: 07, the construction of machinery (more than three years old) and the factories were not included.
-In addition, the packaging of chemical products and auxiliary materials used during the cultivation, at the olive mill and in the packaging stage,
+In addition, the packaging of chemical products and auxiliary materials used during the cultivation, at the olive mill and in the packaging stage, as well as the product labels and neck collar applied on the oil bottles, the shrink film and the adhesives applied to the pallet, they were not included for the cut-off rule (which excludes material flows of less than 1% of the total inventory).

-The transportation of the raw materials and energy inputs to the Core process.
+• The transportation of the raw materials and energy inputs to the Core process.